dimikara/Animal-Trade-Card/README.md

 ___

-You could also see the <a href='https://codepen.io/dimitraK/full/rprEzy/' target="_blank">Animal Trade Card</a> in Codepen.
+You could also see the Animal Trade Card in <a href='https://codepen.io/dimitraK/full/rprEzy/' target="_blank">Codepen</a>.